 By empowering consumers Settled facilitates more of an awareness of what’s going on; all of the options available to consumers and encouraging real connections between buyers and sellers enables clearer, quicker and more transparent communications.

 Another key difference is, of course, the price.
 With house prices increasing daily and reports suggesting that a whopping 75% of us think that estate agents fees are too high, costs are a huge factor for people considering buying or selling.
 And it’s no wonder when the average £450,000 London home can cost over £8,000 to sell through a high street agent.
-In comparison online companies like Settled sells its full suite of services for just £299.
+In comparison, online companies like Settled sell their full suite of services for a flat fee, which is usually under £1,000.

 Can anyone sell their home online?